mjyb16/supermage_legacy/README.md

 SuperMAGE: **Super**massive black hole **m**asses from **A**LMA observations of **g**as kin**e**matics

 NOTE: Active development.
 Non-functioning and untested code may occur.
+For notebooks, see other repo.